 This is very important, especially if you are working at a computer five days a week.
 The reasons are pretty self-explanatory as well.
 Focusing on any digital screen throughout the day can be damaging for the eyes so it is important you go to your local optician and get regular eye checks.
 Once a year will definitely be enough.
 If you need glasses and you are not wearing them, this causes your eyes to strain more which means your brain is working harder to be able to read things correctly and focus.

-Investing lot’s of time in computer glasses is something which is recommending you by a lot of people opinion as well.
+Investing lot’s of time in computer glasses is something which is recommended to you by a lot of people opinion as well.
 These glasses are specifically made and designed to protect your eyes from harmful radiation digital screens which are prescription-based as well.
 These will reduce eyestrain a lot which allows you to focus for a longer period of time and again, reduce the number of headaches you get.

 2. Working In An Office Use: Fresh Air

 This is very important when working in an office environment.
-You may require the sun for Vitamin-D as medical article and news says. this is important for our skin.
+You may require the sun for Vitamin-D as a medical article and news says. this is important for our skin.
 Fresh air is also great because it expands your lungs more and improves the cleansing action.
 Taking in the different scenery around you as well will give you something else to think about.
 Doing this relaxes your brain and stops you from thinking about that spreadsheet you have been working on all day or the video that you have been editing.

 3. Working In An Office: Spread Your Work Out